uchicago-capp-camp-2025/capp-camp-setup/documents/booster3/booster3.rst

 his changes to GitHub and then Anne will pull them to pick up the most recent version.

-The next two tasks will give each partner a chance to induce and fix a conflict.
+In the final two tasks, each partner will have a chance to induce and fix a conflict.

 Merge Conflict #1
 ~~~~~~~~~~~~~~~~~